Kick, Push

 "Kick, Push" is the first single released from Lupe Fiasco's debut album, Lupe Fiasco's Food & Liquor.
 It was written by Lupe Fiasco and Soundtrakk, who also produced the song.
-It describes a love story between a male and a female misfit skateboarders.
+It describes a love story between a male and female pair of misfit skateboarders.
 It has been referred to as "a needle in hip hop's haystack of complacent songs."

 Lupe Fiasco has clarified, "...I'm not a skater and I don't want to keep putting on the faces of people who've been skating for 20 years and actually lived out "Kick, Push".

 The song's backing track is built around a sample of the instrumental intro of the 1982 song "Bolero Medley" by Filipina singer Celeste Legaspi.

+The song appears in video games NBA Live 07, Tony Hawk's Downhill Jam, MLB The Show 25 and Tony Hawk's Pro Skater 3 + 4.
+Lupe performed this song (among others) live in 2025 as part of the latter game's first-ever THPS Fest in Los Angeles.